cav71/syntax-highlighting-ng/README.md

 #### AnkiWeb <!-- omit in toc -->

-The easiest way to install Syntax Highlighting is through [AnkiWeb - 566351439](https://ankiweb.net/shared/info/566351439).
+The easiest way to install Syntax Highlighting is through [AnkiWeb](https://ankiweb.net/shared/info/566351439) code `566351439`.

 #### Manual installation <!-- omit in toc -->